Artichoke Antipasto Salad with Basil Vinaigrette (Video)

 Watch the video to see if you might like to make Artichoke Antipasto Salad with Basil Vinaigrette!

-I’m so excited about this new Artichoke Antipasto Salad with Basil Vinaigrette that I woke up feeling eager to share it with you!
-And maybe some of you are still looking for healthy Mother’s Day recipes. and this salad would be perfect for that.
-In fact, I think if you like artichokes, roasted red peppers, olives, and basil, this will end up being a salad you’ll make all summer long for parties and family gatherings.
+I’m not sure she ever made anything this fancy for the family but I bet my mother would have really loved this Artichoke Antipasto Salad with Basil Vinaigrette.
+If you’re making a lunch or dinner for Mother’s Day I think this would be a hit with most moms.
+In fact, if you like artichokes, roasted red peppers, olives, and basil, I bet this will end up being a salad you’ll make all summer long for parties and family gatherings.

-Artichoke hearts are definitely a splurge, but I love the big 33 oz. jars of artichoke hearts in water from Costco that I used for this salad, and I haven’t found any place cheaper than Costco to buy them.
-Drain the artichoke hearts well and then cut in half and arrange them on a platter.
+I used to use the big 33 oz. jars of artichoke hearts in water from Costco for this salad, but lately my Costco only has the marinated ones packed in oil.
+Either kind will work here.
+Drain the artichoke hearts well and then cut in half (if needed) and arrange them on a platter.

 Drain a jar of roasted red peppers and a can of olives.
 Cut up the red peppers into strips and cut about 1/4 of a red onion into slivers.
 (You can skip the onion if you prefer.)
-Layer the onion, red pepper strips, and olives over the artichoke hearts and drizzle with Basil Vinaigrette; that’s all it takes to make this salad!
+Layer the onion, red pepper strips, and olives over the artichoke hearts and drizzle with Basil Vinaigrette; that’s all there is to this amazing salad!

 Hearts of Palm Salad with Tomatoes, Olives, Feta, and Basil Vinaigrette ~ Kalyn’s Kitchen